CybercentreCanada/assemblyline4_docs/docs/developer_manual/Assemblyline/use_pycharm.md

 ### Complex component (Debugging services live)

-The main exception to very easy to run components are debugging services live in the system.
-Service require you to run two seperate components to process files.
+The main exception to very easy-to-run components are debugging services live in the system.
+Service require you to run two separate components to process files.
 The two components talk via named pipes in the /tmp folder.
-Inside the docker container this is very easy but debugging this live needs requires some sacrifices.
+Inside the Docker container this is very easy but debugging this live needs requires some sacrifices.

  1. You can only run one at the time
  2. Depending on where you stop them and how you stop them, they don't fully cleanup after themselves.